 Opening The local community is divided over the

 statement: proposal to build a fast-food outlet Action

-Identification of the issue belonging to one of the world's larges Proposa
+Identification belonging to one of the world's larges verbs: Proposal,

 of the issue food chains, in the area.
-Many people
+Many people build

 believe support of the proposal will

 provide benefits to the area.
-Should Menta 1
+Should

+In the second sec Mental verbs:

-people support the proposal? verbs believ -
+people support the proposal? believe,

-consid

-Firstly, the outlet will bring
+Firstly, the outlet will bring consider

 opportunities for past time employment

 for many of the young people in the

 area.
 Currently, employment

-opportunities in the local area are Argumen the prope
+opportunities in the local area are

+1 Argument for the proposal,

-/ limited. includi ng
+limited. including

-/ Secondly , is that the establishment of facts.
+Secondly, is that the establishment of supporting facts.

 Words and the outlet will provide a much-needed

-groups of words to signal service for the community.
-With only
+groups of words service for the community.
+With only \sim

-consideration of fish and chips and pizza shop there are
+to signal consideration of fish and chips and pizza shop there are · /

-arguments limited choices of fast food in the local
+arguments limited choices of fast food in the local /

-area.
+~ area. /

+ai Ed. /

-Thirdly, the fast food outlet will alter the
+Thirdly, the fast food outlet will alter the /

-quite atmosphere of the area because it
+quite atmosphere of the area because it 1

 will encourage people to travel from

-for the second to be a sold as

 further afield to buy the widly

+further afield to buy the widly

 advertised and popular fast food.

-; After considering the arguments, it is my
+After considering the arguments, it is my

+Groups of / Arter considering the arguments, it is my Conclusion

-Groups of opinion that the proposal to build a fast and n
+words to opinion that the proposal to build a fast and

-words to recommen da
+signal the food stove should be supported.
+A fast recommenda

-signal the food store should be supported.
-A fast-
+food store should be supported.
+A fast- tion,

-summing up of the food store would be an asset to the local including considerat · · · ·
+summing up food store would be an asset to the local including

-arguments
+of the consideratio

-area, as it will provide employment for n of
+arguments area, as it will provide employment for n of

-the local resident as well as encouraging argument

-the local resident as well as encouraging argument and writer 's

-the local resident as well as encouraging people outside the area to visit and issue 's
+the local resident as well as encouraging arguments

+and writer's

-the local resident as well as encouraging people outside the area to visit and stance on t 's
+people outside the area to visit and stance on the

+perhaps generate more spending in the issue

+perhaps generate more spending in the 2

+other stores.